mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 Note that this model has the same deviance as the model fitted above.
 Also the obtained thresholds are the same.
 However, as the parameterization is different, the actual fitted parameter values are different.
+More details on sigmoids and cores and how they can be used to specify models can be found in the section about _`Specification of Models for Psychometric functions`

 Example 2: Bayesian inference
 =============================